mjarkk/vue2-rs/README.md

 # vue2-rs

-A vue 2 template compiler written in rust
+A vue 2 template compiler written in rust and exposed as a plugin for [Vite](https://vitejs.dev) and [Rollup.js](https://rollupjs.org/guide/en/)

+# WORK IN PROGRESS

+This is a project that is in progress

 ## Development